THE TIMES SQUARE KISS - AN AMERICAN MYSTERY

 August 14th 1945.
-The Japanese have surrendered, World War 2 has ended, America erupts into the wildest of celebrations.
-The nation takes to the streets in joy and relief, knowing their boys fighting overseas are now safe.
-After years of worry, fear and anguish, it's time to let loose.
-August 14th 1945.
-The day America blew the lid off its pressure cooker.
+The Japanese surrender, World War 2 comes to an end and America erupts into the wildest of celebrations.
+The whole nation takes to the streets as the realization hits that their boys, fighting overseas, are now safe.
+After years of worry, fear and heartache, that day in August was the day America blew the lid off the pressure cooker.

-And in the giddy chaos of Times Square, New York, a young US sailor grabs a nurse in white uniform, kisses her squarely on the lips.
-Time Life photographer Alfred Eisenstaedt captures the moment.
-It becomes one of the most iconic photographs of the 20th century.
-It becomes history; perfectly capturing the sense of unbridled euphoria that erupted across the nation.
+In the giddy chaos in Times Square, New York, a young US sailor grabs a nurse in white uniform, and kisses her squarely on the lips.
+Photographer Alfred Eisenstaedt captures that precise moment.
+And it becomes history.
+It becomes one of the most iconic photographs of the 20th century; perfectly capturing the sense of unbridled euphoria that gripped the entire nation that day.
 Our sons are coming home.
 Life can begin again.

-I first saw the photo as a boy and wondered who the sailor was, who the nurse was.
-Eisenstaedt didn't get their names, but in the London Evening Standard, 28th August 1987, I read that US Navy veteran, George Mendonsa, who claims to be the sailor, is suing Time Life for using his image without permission.
-Mendonsa's story is extraordinary, magical, packed with vivid detail.
-I get fascinated.
+I've known that photograph all my life.
+Always wondered who the sailor was, who the nurse was.
+Eisenstaedt didn't get their names, but in the London Evening Standard, 28th August 1987, I read that US Navy veteran, George Mendonca, who claims to be the sailor, is suing Time Life Publishing for using his image without permission.

-Here's George himself: "We went to Radio City Music Hall.
+"We went to Radio City Music Hall.
 There was pounding on the doors from outside on the street.
-They put the lights on and stopped the show and yelled, ‘The war is over and the Japanese have surrendered.'
+They put the lights on and stopped the show and said, ‘The war is over, and the Japanese have surrendered.
 Everyone rushed out to celebrate.
-Rita and I got bombed in Child's Bar down the street.
+Rita and I got bombed in a bar called Child's.
 The bartenders had lined up glasses all along the bar and just kept pouring.
-Whatever they poured, you drank.
 I popped quite a few drinks.
 Then we walked a couple of blocks to Times Square.
 Another girl walked by, a nurse.
-The excitement of the war being over, plus I had a few drinks, so when I saw the nurse, I grabbed her and I kissed her.
+The excitement of the war being over, plus I had a few drinks.
+So when I saw the nurse, I grabbed her, and I kissed her.
 I grabbed the nurse because I saw what the nurses did on the hospital ships out there in the Pacific."

-But as it turns out, Mendonsa was one of eleven men claiming to be that sailor, albeit one with a witness; his girlfriend and future wife Rita Petry, seen grinning in the background in Eisenstaedt's photo.
+But as it turns out, Mendonca was one of eleven men claiming to be that sailor, albeit one with a witness; his girlfriend and future wife Rita Petry, seen grinning in the background in Eisenstaedt's photo.
+Rita testifies that her George is that sailor.

 Enter star witness.
 Photographer, Alfred Eisenstaedt: "In Times Square on V.J.
 Day I saw a sailor running along the street grabbing any and every girl in sight.
 Whether she was a grandmother, stout, thin, old, didn't make a difference.
 I was running ahead of him with my Leica looking back over my shoulder but none of the pictures that were possible pleased me.
 Then suddenly, in a flash, I saw something white being grabbed.
 I turned around and clicked the moment the sailor kissed the nurse.
 If she had been dressed in a dark dress I would never have taken the picture.
 If the sailor had worn a white uniform, the same.
 I took exactly four pictures.
 It was done within a few seconds.
 Only one is right, on account of the balance.
 In the others the emphasis is wrong — the sailor on the left side is either too small or too tall.
 People tell me that when I am in heaven they will remember this picture."